 Is the Gatehouse a listed building?

-No, but it is an attractive building from around 1910, as far as we know.
+No, but it is an attractive building built around 1905.

 How big is the building?